codidact/co-design/docs_src/utilities/javascript.md

 ---
 layout: page
-title: Javascript
+title: JavaScript
-description: Co-Design comes with a standard Javascript library, which should allow you to do many things without writing a single line of Javascript yourself.
+description: Co-Design comes with a standard JavaScript library, which should allow you to do many things without writing a single line of JavaScript yourself.
 ---

 ## Components

-Co-Design will provide Javascript controllers to every module, which is in need of one.
+Co-Design will provide JavaScript controllers to every module, which is in need of one.
 See the respective component page for details:

 - [Header](/components/header)
 - [Modals](/components/modals)

 ## Utilities

-Furthermore, Co-Design Javascript provides some commonly used utilities:
+Furthermore, Co-Design JavaScript provides some commonly used utilities:

 ### Toggle